MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-powerbi.md

    :::image type="content" source="media/coe89.png" alt-text="Screenshot that shows where to add the app access.":::

    > [!TIP]
    > If you see one of these errors, ignore it.
-The app doesn't work when browsing directly to this page, only when an app is sent in via a drill through.
+The app doesn't work when browsing directly to this page, but only works when an app is sent in via a drill through.
    >
    > :::image type="content" source="media/PBI-setuperror.PNG" alt-text="Screenshot that shows the first possible setup error.":::
    > :::image type="content" source="media/PBI-setuperror2.PNG" alt-text="Screenshot that shows the second possible setup error.":::